backdrop-ops/contrib/.github/ISSUE_TEMPLATE/security-team-application.md

 ---
 name: Security Team Application
-about: " Apply to join the Backdrop Security Team"
+about: Would you like  to join the Backdrop Security Team?
 title: Security Team Application
-labels: ''
+labels: Security Team Application
 assignees: ''

 ---